Injera Recipes

 • Heat a non-stick skillet over medium heat.
 Depending on how good your non-stick pan is, you may need to very lightly spray it with some oil.
 Spread the bottom of the skillet with the injera batter - not as thin as crepes but not as thick as traditional pancakes.
 Allow the injera to bubble and let the bubbles pop.
 Once the bubbles have popped, place a lid on top of the pan and turn off the heat.
 Let the injera steam cook for a couple or so more minutes until cooked through.
 Be careful not to overcook the injera or they will become gummy and soggy.
 Remove the injera with a spatula and repeat.

-INJERA - MARCUS SAMUELSSON
+INJERA - CHEF MARCUS SAMUELSSON

-injera-marcus-samuelsson image
+injera-chef-marcus-samuelsson image

-2014-08-12 Whisk the yogurt into the club soda, then stir into the flour mixture to make a smooth, thin batter.
-Strain through a sieve or strainer to remove any lumps.
-Grease a large skillet with clarified butter (recipe below), and heat over …
+2014-08-12 To make Injera: Whisk together the teff, flour, baking soda, and salt in a large bowl.
+Whisk the yogurt into the club soda, then stir into the flour mixture to make a smooth, thin batter.
+Strain through a sieve or strainer to remove any …

 From marcussamuelsson.com